Xilinx/PYNQ/docs/source/6_overlays.rst

 HDMI
 -----------

-The PYNQ-Z1 does not contain external HDMI circutry.
-The Zynq pins are connected directly to the HDMI interfaces. https://reference.digilentinc.com/reference/programmable-logic/pynq-z1/reference-manual#hdmi
+The HDMI controllers are connected directly to the HDMI interfaces.
+There is o external HDMI circuitry.

+https://reference.digilentinc.com/reference/programmable-logic/pynq-z1/reference-manual#hdmi

 Both HDMI interfaces are connected to DDR memory.
 Video can be streamed from the HDMI *in* to memory, and from memory to HDMI *out*.
-This allows processing of Video data from python, or writing an image or Video stream from Python to the HDMI out.
+This allows processing of video data from python, or writing an image or Video stream from Python to the HDMI out.

 Note that Jupyter notebooks supports embedded video.
 However, video captured from the HDMI will be in raw format and would not be suitable for playback in a notebook without appropriate encoding.

 HDMI In
 ^^^^^^^^^^^^

-HDMI in interface needs to be started before it will capture video data.
-See the example notebooks for examples of using the HDMI.
+The HDMI in interface can capture standard HDMI resolutions.
+It will automatically detect the incoming data.
+The resolution can be read from the HDMI Python class, and the image data can be streammed to DDR memory.

 HDMI Out
 ^^^^^^^^^^^^